evennia/evennia/docs/source/Components/Channels.md

 those channels at once.
 The user will be unsubbed from the channel and all their aliases will be wiped.
 But they can still rejoin if they like.

-    channel/ban mychannel = annoyinguser123 : spammed too much
+    channel/ban mychannel = annoyinguser123
     channel/ban      - view bans
     channel/unban mychannel = annoyinguser123

-The optional reason at the end shows in the banlist Banning adds the user to the channels blacklist.
-This means they will not be able to rejoin if you boot them.
-You will need to run `channel/boot` to actually kick them.
+Banning adds the user to the channels blacklist.
+This means they will not be able to _rejoin_ if you boot them.
+You will need to run `channel/boot` to actually kick them out.

 See the [Channel command](api:evennia.commands.default.comms.CmdChannel) api docs (and in-game help) for more details.